The One Question We Need to Ask About Working Mothers

-Such studies all have encouraging statistics about empathy and girls’ future paychecks and sons who do more chores (so…yay).
+All have encouraging statistics about empathy and girls’ future paychecks and sons who do more chores (so…yay).

-Why is it that working moms who want to work can’t?
+Why is it that working mothers who want to work can’t?
 One of society’s little predispositions is to saddle women with all the family responsibilities even when they’re the primary breadwinner at work.
 The Mental Load is heavy and weighs down careers.
 We need to make it easier for women to share the load by making it culturally ok for men to pick up their share, too.

 Why do really accomplished women think it’s easier to opt out after a baby than stick around?
-The above (the Mental Load) is one reason.
-Motherhood penalties – such as being denied coveted responsibilities after a baby - is another.
+The above (Mental Load) is one reason.
+Motherhood penalties – such as being denied coveted responsibilities– is another.
 Overall inflexibility is a third.
-We spend a lot of time in this country talking about leave.
+We spend a lot of time talking about leave.
 We need to spend an equal amount of time talking about how to effectively support careers when women return to work.

 What can we do to make it easier for women to work?
 For starters – make it possible.
-The Washington Post says lack of access to quality child care has impacted more than three quarters of women’s career choices.
+The Washington Post once said lack of access to quality child care impacted more than three quarters of women’s career choices.
 That was before COVID.
 Amid the pandemic, nearly 900,000 women dropped out of the workforce – and that was in September, 2020 alone.

 How can we make women’s choices ok?
-This is the million-dollar question.
-For some reason, every study showing how working moms are great for kids does so at the expense of stay-at-home moms.
-The URL for one such story was, "working moms better kids."
-The secret to success either at home or at work is support.
-When women feel good about their choice – either choice – they do well at it.
+This is a million-dollar question.
+For some reason, most studies that show how working mothers are great for kids do so at the expense of stay-at-home mothers (and vice versa).
+Here’s the thing: when women feel good about their choice – either choice – they do well at it.
 That’s true for men, too (side note: bravo to LinkedIn for adding “stay-at-home mom, dad, and parent” to job titles).
 The secret to success in either is support.
 Let’s make it ok (and possible) to take care of families and jobs.

-This is not merely a personal problem.
-The one part of the “are working moms good for kids?" question that needs no data is role modeling; showing tomorrow’s women how it’s done.
-That's what makes the next generation think it’s possible.
-And with women such a vital part of the workforce, we need a good percentage of those girls to grow up wanting to work – and an equal percentage of men willing and able to support them.
+This is not a merely personal problem.
+The one part of the “are working moms good for kids” question that needs no data is role modeling; showing tomorrow’s women how it’s done makes the next generation think it’s possible.
+Girls need those role models.
+And with women such a vital part of the workforce, we need both a good percentage of those girls to grow up wanting to work – and a healthy percentage of their male counterparts to see how to support them.

 Tomorrow’s women need to see working motherhood as a viable option.
-Girls and boys need those role models.
 How can we make that happen?